 - Top IT Careers for Millennials

 Let’s take a look.
-You may just be inspired to consider majoring in a career you hadn’t considered before.
+You may feel inspired to consider majoring in a career you hadn’t considered before.

 Fastest-Growing Careers for Millennials

-As a millennial in the beginning of your career search or in the decision-making process of choosing an area of study, you no doubt want to know which careers are considered the fastest-growing.
+As a millennial at the beginning of your career search or in the decision-making process of choosing an area of study, you undoubtedly want to know which careers have the most growth potential.

-This is increasing the demand and forecast for healthcare-related jobs as more people seek treatment.
-What this means is that once you get your healthcare Diploma, Certificate, or AAS Degree, you’ll be prepared to work in one of the fastest-growing careers for your demographic.
+America’s aging population is increasing the demand and forecast for health care-related jobs as more people seek treatment.
+Once you get your healthcare Diploma, Certificate, or AAS Degree, you’ll be ready to hit the ground running in one of the fastest-growing careers for your demographic.

-Besides the above healthcare occupations, BLS.gov places Wind Turbine Service Technicians at the top of the fastest-growing jobs list for millennials, reporting a growth rate of 108 percent.
+Besides the above occupations, solar photovoltaic installers occupy the spot at the top of the list of the fastest-growing jobs for millennials, reporting a growth rate of 51 percent.

 Highest-Paying Occupations for Millennials